sodadata/docs/soda/new-documentation.md

 <br />

+#### January 18, 2024
+* Introducing [anomaly detection checks]({% link soda-cl/anomaly-detection.md %})!
+Designed as a more refined replacement of the deprecated anomaly score checks, you can use anomaly detection to automatically detect anomlous measurements over time in your data.
+Fine tune the model the check uses to identify anomalies by adjust the hyperparametes made available by Facebook Prophet, the algorithm Soda leverages to gauge anomalies.

 #### January 5, 2024
 * Published a new use case guide for [integrating an External Secrets Manager]({% link soda/quick-start-secrets.md %}) with a Soda Agent.
 * Adjusted [Roles and Rights in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) to accommodate licensing models that are not based on Author or Viewer volumnes.